The sound of roaring tigers can be heard at the John Ball Zoo.

-The Crawford Tigers of the Realm exhibit is bringing tigers back to John Ball Zoo.
-The brand new exhibit will mirror the natural habitat of Amur tigers, complete with a flourishing forest.
+The Crawford Tigers of the Realm exhibit is featured at the John Ball Zoo.
+The exhibit will mirror the natural habitat of Amur tigers, complete with a flourishing forest.

-Tigers of the Realm will open with three tigers.
-Three-year-old brothers Yuri and Kuza each weigh 460 lbs. and arrive from Rosamond Gifford Zoo in Syracuse, NY.
-Nika, an eight-year-old female, comes to John Ball Zoo from Potter Park Zoo in Lansing.
-The tigers will arrive in Grand Rapids sometime in May and spend a couple of weeks in quarantine before entering their new home.
+Tigers of the Realm features three tigers.
+Eight-year-old brothers Yuri and Kuza from Rosamond Gifford Zoo in Syracuse, NY.
+Nika, a thirteen-year-old female, came to John Ball Zoo from Potter Park Zoo in Lansing.
+The Tigers arrived in 2014 and spent a couple weeks in quarantine before they entered their new home.

 The nearly 24,000 square foot exhibit will feature two viewable habitats, a picnic and children's play area, tiger trails and a path which will allow zoo visitors to walk the trail with the tigers as they move from one habitat to another.